 TGaz editor modify the text in page 80 line 11-16 as shown below

 The Range Measurement SAC field is used to verify that range measurement results of the Location Measurement Report frame are calculated using the same LTF sequence between ISTA and RSTA.
-The Range Measurement SAC field is the same value as the SAC subfield in the STA Info field with AID equal to 2043 in the Ranging NDP Announcement frame that solicited the I2R NDP and the R2I NDP; see 11.21.6.4.6 (Secure Non-TB and TB Ranging Measurement Exchange Protocol).
+The Range Measurement SAC field is the same value as the SAC subfield in the STA Info field with AID equal to 2043 in the Ranging NDP Announcement frame that solicited the I2R NDP and the R2I NDP in the Non-TB Ranging measurement exchange or the SAC subfield in the Trigger Dependent User Info of the Ranging Trigger frame subvarient Secure Sounding in the TB Ranging menasurment exchange; see 11.21.6.4.6 (Secure Non-TB and TB Ranging Measurement Exchange Protocol).
 This field is reserved in the initial Fine Timing Measurement frame.

 Resolution for CID5027: TGaz editor modify the text in page 93 line 32-36 as shown below

-The Ranging Parameters field is present in the IFTMR frame - see 11.21.6.3 (Fine timing measurement procedure negotiation) - and its retransmissions if the initiator requests negotiation of parameters with the responder in order to perform Non-TB Ranging and/or TB Ranging measurement exchange (s) with the responder in the ranging phase.
+The Ranging Parameters field is present in the IFTMR frame - see 11.21.6.3 (Fine timing measurement procedure negotiation) - and its retransmissions if the initiator requests negotiation of parameters with the responder in order to perform Non-TB Ranging and/or TB Ranging measurement exchange (s).
 If present, it contains a Ranging Parameters element as defined in 9.4.2.298 (Ranging Parameters element).

 Resolution for CID5027: TGaz editor modify the text in page 97 line 15-18 as shown below

-The Ranging Parameters field is present in the initial Fine Timing Measurement Frame if the RSTA 15 selects Non-TB Ranging (11.21.6.4.4) or TB Ranging measurement exchanges (11.21.6.4.3) for the ranging phase, (#2252).
+The Ranging Parameters field is present in the initial Fine Timing Measurement Frame if the RSTA selects to perform Non-TB Ranging (11.21.6.4.4) or TB Ranging measurement exchanges (11.21.6.4.3), (#2252).
 If present, it contains a Ranging Parameters element as defined in 17 9.4.2.298 (Ranging Parameters element).

 Resolution for CID5036: TGaz editor modify the text in page 122 line 10-14 as shown below